CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauges/LiquidityGaugeV6.md

 | $\text{voting_total}$   | Total veCRV balance.                         |

-[^1]: A user does not neccessarily need to deposit the LP into the gauge himself.
-Someone else can deposit for him or the "staked LP token" can be transfered to him.
+[^1]: A user does not necessarily need to deposit the LP into the gauge himself.
+Someone else can deposit for him or the "staked LP token" can be transferred to him.

 ---